KshitizSareen/BlackJack/README.md

 It contains the source and header files.
 It has all the relevant functions.

-The Source folder contains all the source code of the project.
+BlackJack.cpp contains all the source code of the project.
 The Header folder contains all the Header files of the project.